Stars and Stripes Forever (film): Production

+Reception

-The film was well received by critics and audiences.
+Stars and Stripes Forever was well received by critics and audiences.
 Film Bulletin reported: "This lively and ingratiating biography of John Philip Sousa... is the kind of movie that will send patrons marching to theatre boxoffices everywhere.
 Stars and Stripes Forever is not a serious biography, just a good-natured sketch of the March King's career, but it loaded with human interest and humorous incidents that should capture the imagination of audiences, as did Sousa himself."
 Bosley Crowther, film critic for The New York Times, wrote that "This big, brassy Technicolored picture ... is, in substance, a rambling review of the musical triumphs of the famous bandmaster, whom Clifton Webb regally plays.
 And as such, it is much more rewarding in its thumpings and boomings of a rousing band than it is in its illuminations of personalities or plot".

 Music

 The "Presidential Polonaise", a Sousa composition, may be heard during the White House scene in which the President is hounded by a senator about a postmaster appointment.
 President Benjamin Harrison sends a request for a more lively piece of music in order to speed up the reception line, and Sousa and his band strike up "Semper Fidelis".
 Both pieces were specifically written by Sousa for White House functions: the "Presidential Polonaise" for indoor events, "Semper Fidelis" for outdoor functions.

 The scene in which Sousa reads of Willie's being wounded in action takes place during a rehearsal of El Capitan.
 While the love song "I'm Afraid," which opens and closes the rehearsal scene, has no relation to Sousa — it was written by Hollywood composer Alfred Newman — the middle of the scene is played over a male voice singing "Behold El Capitan," a real song from the 1896 operetta.

 In reality, "The Stars and Stripes Forever" was first played publicly at the Academy of Music in Philadelphia on May 14, 1897, much earlier than the hospital concert depicted at the conclusion of the film.
 Ninety years later, by a 1987 act of the U.S. Congress, it was made the official National March of the United States of America.

 During the overture, which is played over the title credits, there are excerpts from many Sousa marches.
 The drum solo is a shortened version of the "Semper Fidelis" solo.